Also see orcid.org/0000-0001-7085-2223 or

 Research Award

-12. 2020 To Hovy Wong, FRQS
+12. 2020 To Hovy Wong, FRQS Programme de bourse de

-les candidats non domiciliés
+formation postdoctorale pour les candidats non domiciliés au Québec

 13. 2020 To Airi Watanabe, the IPN Returning Student Award